asukakenji/pokemon-go/README.md

 [Pokémon GO][pokemon-go] is a free-to-play location-based, augmented reality game developed and published by [Niantic][niantic] for [iOS][ios] and [Android][android] devices.
 It was initially released in selected countries in July 2016.
 In the game, players use the smart device's GPS and camera to capture, battle, and train virtual creatures, called Pokémon, who appear on the screen as if they were in the same real-world location as the player.

-This project aims primarily at providing the value tables used in the game, an API the retrieve them, and also tools to assist playing the game.
+This project aims primarily at providing the data tables used in the game, an API the retrieve them, and tools to assist playing the game.

 ## Online Resources
 - A list of Pokémons in different languages (available [here][pokemon])